We treat fly-tipping very seriously and will prosecute anyone who is caught doing it.

 - If there was a vehicle involved, and if there was, any distinguishing features or signs on the vehicle and what was the make, model, colour and registration number

 - Where you were when you saw the fly-tipping.
 What kind of view did you have?
 How far away were you, and what were the weather and light conditions like?

 The Environment Agency has the statutory responsibility to investigate fly-tipping incidences on a larger scale where the waste may pose a serious risk to the environment and where the activity is linked to organised crime.

 Remember, do not approach any individuals and do not put yourself in any danger.

 What we will do

-We will normally remove fly-tipped rubbish within 24 hours, although large quantities or problematic refuse like contaminated rubbish may require specialist removal.
+We will normally remove fly-tipped rubbish within 24 hours of receipt of the report, although large quantities or problematic refuse like contaminated rubbish may require specialist removal.